tmtxt/tmtxt.github.com/_drafts/2017-10-12-utilize-rethinkdb-index-part-2-secondary-index.md

 # RethinkDB Simple Secondary Index

 Continue from last post, sometimes, what you need is not simply querying by primary key.
-More often, you may want to get all the records belong to one category.
+More often, you may want to get all the records belong to one specific category.
 In case the number of records is too big for one simple `filter` command, you will need to create one secondary index for faster querying.

+For example, you are organizing all the products in your warehouse into several categories.
+Each category is stored as one record in the `categories` table as below

+{% highlight json %}
+{
+  "id":             "category id",
+  "categoryName":   "category name"
+}
+{% endhighlight %}

+Each product is stored as one record in the `products` table with one prop `categoryId` for referencing back to the `category` table.

+{% highlight json %}
+{
+  "id":             "product id",
+  "productName":    "product name",
+  "categoryId":     "category id",
+  "categoryId":     "0-10",
+  "categoryId":     "product status"
+}
+{% endhighlight %}

-For example, our automation marketing system at **Agency Revolution** supports our clients to create many campaigns for targeting different kinds of customers.
-Each client is stored as one `realm` in the realm table and each campaign is stored as one record in the `campaign` table with one field `realmId` to reference back to the realm table.
-Usually, we will need to get all the campaigns belong to one realm to display to user or to perform other complex operations.
-The simplest solution is to create a simple secondary index on the field `realmId` of the campaign table.
+If you want to query all products belong to one category, the simplest solution is to create a simple secondary index on the field `categoryId` of the product table

 {% highlight js %}
 function* createIndex() {
-  yield r.table('campaigns').indexCreate('realmId');
+  yield r.table('products').indexCreate('categoryId');
 }
 {% endhighlight %}

-To query the campaigns by realm, simply use RethinkDB `getAll` command
+To query all the products by category, simply use RethinkDB `getAll` command

 {% highlight js %}
-function* getCampaignsByRealmId(realmId) {
+function* getProductsByCategoryId(categoryId) {
-  const campaigns = yield r.table('campaigns').getAll(realmId, { index: 'realmId' });
+  return yield r.table('products').getAll(categoryId, { index: 'categoryId' });
-  return campaigns;
 }
 {% endhighlight %}

 Joining 2 tables with the help of secondary indexes is also very fast.
-In case you want to get all the campaigns belong to one realm with the realm data, simply do
+In case you want to get all the products belong to one category with the category name, simply do

 {% highlight js %}
-function* getCampaignsWithRealmName(realmId) {
+function* getProductsWithCategoryName(categoryId) {
   return yield r
-    .table('campaigns')
+    .table('products')
-    .getAll(realmId, { index: 'realmId' })
+    .getAll(categoryId, { index: 'categoryId' })
-    .eqJoin('realmId', r.table('realms'))
+    .eqJoin('categoryId', r.table('categories'))
+    .zip();
+}
+{% endhighlight %}

+Or if you want to do the reverse way, find the category by id and all its related products

+{% highlight js %}
-    .map(function(row) {
+function* getCategoryByIdAndProducts(categoryId) {
-      return row('left').merge({ // left is the campaign data
-        realmName: row('right')('name')
+  return yield r.table('categories')
+    .get(categoryId)
+    .merge({
+      products: r.table('products')
+        .getAll(categoryId, {index: 'categoryId'})
+        .coerceTo('array')
     });
-    });
 }
 {% endhighlight %}

 # RethinkDB Compound Index

-Of course, the above indexes cannot satisfy all your needs.
-You will probably run into the case where you want to query records based on multiple props and sort the records after querying.
-Compound indexes are the rescuer in those cases.
-If you design it carefully, you can even use one compound index to serve different kind of queries.
+As your application grows bigger, your requirements may be extended to filtering products based on more properties, not just `categoryId`.
+That is where a compound index would be useful.
+If you design it carefully, you can even use one compound index to serve many different kinds of queries.

-Back to the above example, if the requirements is not just querying all the campaigns belong to one realm, but also filtering all the campaigns created this month.
-In that case, we need to create a compound index like this
+Back to the above example, if we change the requirements to find all the products belong to one category and has the rating is 5, the index would look like this

 {% highlight js %}
 function* createIndex() {
-  yield r.table('campaigns').indexCreate(
+  yield r.table('products').indexCreate(
-    'realmId_createdAt',
-    [r.row('realmId'), r.row('createdAt')]
+    'categoryId_rating',
+    [r.row('categoryId'), r.row('rating')]
   );
 }
 {% endhighlight %}

-and to query all the campaigns belong to one realm and were created this month
+and the `getAll` query will receive an array param like this

 {% highlight js %}
+function* getProductByCategoryIdAndRating(categoryId, rating) {
+  return yield r.table('products').getAll([categoryId, rating], { index: 'categoryId_rating' });
+}
+{% endhighlight %}

+A compound index is also helpful when you want to do a range query, too.
+If you want to find all the products belong to one category with rating from 1 to 5, use `between` in combination with that index

+{% highlight js %}
-function* getCampaignsByRealmIdByTimeRange(realmId, fromTimestamp, toTimestamp) {
+function* getProductsByCategoryInRatingRange(categoryId, fromRating, toRating) {
-  return yield r.table('campaigns')
+  return yield r.table('products')
     .between(
-      [realmId, fromTimestamp],
-      [realmId, toTimestamp],
-      {index: 'realmId_createdAt'}
+      [categoryId, fromRating],
+      [categoryId, toRating],
+      { index: 'categoryId_rating' }
     );
 }

+getProductsByCategoryInRatingRange('sample-cat-id', 1, 5);
 {% endhighlight %}

-And hey, you can take advantage of the new index to eliminate the previous one `realmId`.
-If you want to query all the campaigns belong to one realm, simply use `between` with all the possible `createdAt` values
+And hey, you can also take advantage of the new index to eliminate the previous one `categoryId`.
+If you want to search for all the products belong to one category, simply use `between` with all the possible `rating` values

 {% highlight js %}
-function* getCampaignsByRealmId(realmId) {
+function* getProductsByCategoryId(categoryId) {
-  return yield r.table('campaigns')
+  return yield r.table('products')
     .between(
-      [realmId, r.minval],
+      [categoryId, r.minval],
-      [realmId, r.maxval],
+      [categoryId, r.maxval],
-      {index: 'realmId_createdAt'}
+      { index: 'categoryId_rating' }
     );
 }
 {% endhighlight %}

-This would be a big win when you only to one compound index to server multiple querying scenario.
+This would be a big win when you only to one compound index to serve multiple purposes.

 # Extending the Compound Index

-To extend the above example, if your application requires querying all the campaigns belong to one realm, but care about the type and the status of those campaigns, the index will look like this
+To extend the above example, if your application requires querying all the products belong to one category, but also care about the rating and status of those products, the index will look like this

 {% highlight js %}
 function* createIndex() {
-  yield r.table('campaigns').indexCreate(
+  yield r.table('products').indexCreate(
-    'realmId_type_status',
+    'categoryId_rating_status',
-    [r.row('realmId'), r.row('type'), r.row('status')]
+    [r.row('categoryId'), r.row('rating'), r.row('status')]
   );
 }
 {% endhighlight %}

-The above index can serve several cases, from querying exact value to range querying.
+The above index be used for several use cases, from exact value to range querying.

+- Get all products belong to one category

 {% highlight js %}
-// get all campaigns belong to one realm function* getCampaignsByRealmId(realmId) {
+function* getProductsByCategoryId(categoryId) {
   return yield r
-    .table('campaigns')
+    .table('products')
     .between([realmId, r.minval, r.minval], [realmId, r.maxval, r.maxval], {
-      index: 'realmId_type_status'
+      index: 'categoryId_rating_status'
     });
 }

-// get all campaigns of one type that belong to one realm function* getCampaignsByType(realmId, type) {
+{% endhighlight %}

+- Get all products belong to one category, which have specific rating score

+{% highlight js %}
+function* getProductsByCategoryAndRating(categoryId, rating) {
+  return yield r
+    .table('products')
-  return yield r.table('campaigns').between([realmId, type, r.minval], [realmId, type, r.maxval], {
+    .between([categoryId, rating, r.minval], [categoryId, rating, r.maxval], {
-    index: 'realmId_type_status'
+      index: 'categoryId_rating_status'
     });
 }

-// get all campaigns of one type with one specific status that belong to one realm function* getCampaignsByTypeAndStatus(realmId, type, status) {
+{% endhighlight %}

+- Get all products by 3 props

+{% highlight js %}
+function* getProducts(categoryId, rating, status) {
-  return yield r.table().getAll([realmId, type, status], {
+  return yield r.table().getAll([categoryId, rating, status], {
-    index: 'realmId_type_status'
+    index: 'categoryId_rating_status'
   });
 }
 {% endhighlight %}

 You can even order the results retrieved from that index

+- Get all products belong to one category, order by rating first and then status

 {% highlight js %}
-// get all campaigns belong to one realm
-// order by type first and then status function* getCampaignsByRealmId(realmId) {
+function* getProductsByCategoryId(categoryId) {
   return yield r
-    .table('campaigns')
+    .table('products')
     .between([realmId, r.minval, r.minval], [realmId, r.maxval, r.maxval], {
-      index: 'realmId_type_status'
+      index: 'categoryId_rating_status'
     })
     .orderBy({
-      index: 'realmId_type_status'
+      index: 'categoryId_rating_status'
     });
 }
+{% endhighlight %}

-// get all campaigns of one type that belong to one realm
-// order by the status
+- Get all products belong to one category, with a specific rating score, order by the status

+{% highlight js %}
-function* getCampaignsByType(realmId, type) {
+function* getProductsByCategoryAndRating(categoryId, rating) {
   return yield r
-    .table('campaigns')
+    .table('products')
-    .between([realmId, type, r.minval], [realmId, type, r.maxval], {
+    .between([categoryId, rating, r.minval], [categoryId, rating, r.maxval], {
-      index: 'realmId_type_status'
+      index: 'categoryId_rating_status'
     })
     .orderBy({
-      index: 'realmId_type_status'
+      index: 'categoryId_rating_status'
     });
 }
 {% endhighlight %}